TrevorPilley/phone-number-parser/README.md

 phoneNumber.PhoneNumberKind;                    // PhoneNumberKind.GeographicPhoneNumber
 phoneNumber.SubscriberNumber                    // 2726444

-// By inspecting the phoneNumber.PhoneNumberKind, the type of PhoneNumber to cast to can be determined.
+// There are 3 subclasses of PhoneNumber, the correct type to cast to
+// can be determined by inspecting the phoneNumber.PhoneNumberKind property.

 // If PhoneNumberKind.GeographicPhoneNumber
 var geographicPhoneNumber = (GeographicPhoneNumber)phoneNumber;